vitrioil/ctrlrs/README.md

 ## Usage

+### For most users (Linux and macOS with Bash/Fish)

 1. Press `Ctrl+R` in your terminal to activate the enhanced history search
 2. Type your first search term to filter commands
 3. Navigate through results with `Up/Down` arrow keys
 4. Press `Ctrl+R` again to enter a second search term for nested filtering
+5. Continue pressing `Ctrl+R` to add more filters (up to 5 dimensions)
+6. Press `Enter` to select a command or `Esc` to cancel

+### For macOS users with ZSH

+Due to terminal I/O handling issues on macOS with ZSH, the `r` command is used instead of `Ctrl+R`:

+1. Type `r` and press `Enter` in your terminal to activate the enhanced history search
+2. Type your first search term to filter commands
+3. Navigate through results with `Up/Down` arrow keys
+4. Press `Ctrl+R` to enter a second search term for nested filtering
 5. Continue pressing `Ctrl+R` to add more filters (up to 5 dimensions)
 6. Press `Enter` to select a command or `Esc` to cancel